itu-devops/lecture_notes/sessions/session_08/Slides.md

 ah, now I see that you have two documents in each one of your indexes. every log message should be a document. you should definitely have more than 2 if your logs are being sent to ES. in fact, if you look at the name of those two indices, they're both named `.kibana*` - they are internal kibana indices; you have not succeeded in creating an index or sending any data to elastic search it seems.
 Probably better do the `docker logs` on the elasticsearch container to see whether you can learn something from that!

-## Visualizing multiple logfiles at once from terminal

-I use this in one of my deployments

-LNAV = Log File Navigator ([lnav.org](https://lnav.org/))

-- Terminal based (as opposed to web-based)
-- Can aggregate live multiple files
-- Supports basic search from the command line
-- Very little resources compared with ElasticSearch / Grafana

 ## Minimum memory requirements for ELK (E?)